wahleeee/cyber-portfolio/pihole-files/README.md

 ---

 ## Challenges & lessons learned

-> These are common Pi-hole-on-Proxmox issues and what they teach. **Replace/expand with the specific ones from your own build.**

 1. **Ads still appearing on some devices** — usually a second DNS server reaching the client (a DHCP fallback, or browser-level DNS-over-HTTPS in Chrome/Firefox routing past Pi-hole).
 Pi-hole must be the *only* resolver the client can reach, and browser DoH should be disabled.
 2. **The static-IP requirement** — if the container pulls a different DHCP address, every device pointed at the old IP loses DNS.
 Pin a static IP (or reserved lease) and verify gateway/subnet in the LXC network config.